Are you thinking of how to become a permanent resident in Canada (as a skilled immigrant)? This post is for you.

 The Six Selection Factors

-To check your eligibility for the Federal Skilled Worker program, six selection factors are used: ,
+To become eligible for the Federal Skilled Worker program, six selection factors are used: ,

 - Language skills (in English and/or French)